Counterfactual Explanations for Hypergraph Neural Networks: Experimental Setup

 \subsection{Hyperparameter Search}

+Our method contains one hyperparameter, the regularization parameter $\beta$.
+This parameter in eq. \eqref{eq:loss_compact_hyper} offer a trade-off between minimality of the edit and prediction change in the optimization objective function.
+Following original work on counterfactual explanations~\cite{wachter2017hjlt}, we select the largest value of $\beta$ that still ensures a prediction flip.

-We measured the effect of different optimization hyperparameters for CF-HyperGNNExplainer, focusing on learning rate and the momentum term of the SGD optimizer.
-In particular, we tested learning rates $\alpha \in \{0.1, 0.01\}$ and momentum values $m \in \{0, 0.5, 0.9\}$ on the Cora dataset.
-The results are reported in Tables~\ref{ablation:learning-rate} and~\ref{ablation:momentum}.
+Furthermore, we measured the effect of different optimization hyperparameters for CF-HyperGNNExplainer, focusing on learning rate and epochs of the SGD optimizer.
+In particular, we tested learning rates $\eta \in \{1, 10,100\}$ and epochs value in $\{200, 400, 600\}$ on the Cora-CA dataset.

-Across both variants of the method, higher learning rates and momentum consistently resulted in higher accuracy (i.e., a larger number of valid CF examples).
-Based on this results, we used a learning rate of $\alpha = 0.1$ and a momentum of $m=0.9$ in all experiments.
+\textbf{\textit{Adaptive Learning Rate.}} Accoding to \cite{giorgi2026kdd} and our observation, CF generation is harder for instances where model is overly confident since this result in flat loss landscape that would require higher learning rate or much more epochs.
+To avoid this issue, we implement a dynamic learning rate selection algorithm which chooses the learning rate value taking into account the remaining epochs and the loss landscape with the following formula:

+with $-\log \prob_{\Pi_0}(y)$ being the log-probability assigned to the original class prediction under the perturbation matrix $\Pi_0$, $T_r$ being the number of remaining epochs, $\tau = 0.1$ being a tolerance and $\varepsilon>0$ a small positive value to avoid division by 0.
+We implement three variants of this learning rate selection algorithm: one computes the learning rate at the very first epoch (\texttt{1E}), one updates it every power of two epochs (\texttt{Po2}) and one updates it every epoch (\texttt{EE}).
+The three variants offer a trade off between adaptability and overhead.
+The rationale behind this formula is clear in the third variant: at the end of the counterfactual generation it allow the log-probability assigned to the original class prediction to approximatively become $\tau + \log C$ which guarantees the original class to be no more the most probable class, so it guarantees the label flipping.